atillart-one/AshesLauncher/README.md

 # AshesLauncher
-A launcher for the Dark Souls III mod Champion's Ashes.
+A launcher for the Dark Souls III mod Champion's Ashes, made by atillart#4807.

 ## Instructions